Loose leaf

-A loose leaf (also loose leaf paper, filler paper or refill paper) is a piece of paper of any kind that is not bound in place, or available on a continuous roll, and may be punched so as to be organized in a ring binder.
+A loose leaf (also loose leaf paper, filler paper or refill paper) is a piece of paper of any kind that is not bound in place, or available on a continuous roll, and may be punched and organized as ring-bound (in a ring binder) or disc-bound.
 Loose leaf paper may be sold as free sheets, or made up into notepads, where perforations or glue allow them to be removed easily.
-"Leaf" in many languages refers to a sheet or page of paper, as in Folio, as in feuille de papier (French), hoja de papel (Spanish), foglio di carta (Italian), and ルーズリーフ (Japanese, "ru-zu ri-fu").
+"Leaf" in many languages refers to a sheet or page of paper, as in Folio, as in feuille de papier (French), hoja de papel (Spanish), foglio di carta (Italian), and ルーズリーフ (Japanese, /ruːzuriːfu/).

-"Loose leaf" describes any kind of paper or book that is available in single sheets, unbound.
+"Loose leaf" describes any kind of paper or book available in unbound single sheets.
 Its "leaves", or sheets, are "loose" and not bound in notebook or book form.
-In North America, some textbooks are sold with prepunched holes and perforated pages, so that users can remove the pages and store them in a typical 3-ring binder.
-This helps in that the user is therefore able to carry only the part of book that is in use with them, without needing to carry the whole book.
+In North America, some textbooks are sold with pre-punched holes and perforated pages, so users can remove the pages and store them in a typical 3-ring binder.
+This helps in that the user can then carry only that portion of book they are currently using, and need not carry the whole book.

+Main paper sizes are the letter-size system mainly used in North America and the ISO system used in the rest of the world.
+US companies such as Staples and Office Depot manufacture and sell letter-size loose leaf products in their retail stores.
+For ISO-sized loose leaf systems, since Japanese companies (e.g. Kokuyo, Maruman, MUJI, King Jim) are major designers and manufacturers of ISO-size loose leaf systems, whose products are sold internationally, corresponding Japanese terms will be included in parentheses throughout this article.

 Design

-There are four common types of loose leaves: ruled paper (wide ruled or college ruled), unruled, dotted and graph paper.
-College ruled paper has less space between the blue lines, allowing for more rows of writing.
-Wide ruled paper is intended for use by grade school children and those with larger handwriting.
+Loose leaf systems

+There are two main types of loose leaf systems: